Wines

 Risky business brings together the vision and decades of experience of grape grower/viticulturist Rob Quenby and vintner John Waldron.
 They have been sourcing fruit from Western Australia (primarily Margaret River) and Victoria’s King Valley, producing small batches of fine and distinctive wines from each area.

-Exploring the Frankland River Wine Region: A Haven for Tempranillo
+Exploring the Frankland River Wine Region

 The Frankland River wine region, located in Western Australia’s Great Southern area, is quickly gaining recognition for its exceptional wines, particularly its Tempranillo.
 Nestled about 250 kilometres southeast of Perth, this region benefits from a unique combination of climate, soil, and dedicated winemakers, making it an ideal home for this versatile grape variety.